Contextual Thompson Sampling via Generation of Missing Data: Generative Thompson Sampling: General algorithm and regret bounds

-To convey the missing data viewpoint, we first consider an idealized setting in which we have access to the meta task distribution $p^*$ (we discuss how to approximate $p^*$ in Section \ref{sec:ourAlg}).
-Using $p^*$ we can form an exact posterior sample for task outcomes $\tau = \big\{ Z_{\tau}, X_{1:T}, \{Y_{1:T}^{(a)}\} \big\}$ given the history $\HH_t$:

-Above we probabilistically generate values in $\tau$ that have not yet been observed in the history $\HH_t$; This consists of future contexts, future outcomes, and outcomes from previous timesteps for actions that were not selected.

-With this exact posterior sample of the task outcomes $\hat{\tau}_t$, we can use it to form posterior samples of any statistic computed using $\hat{\tau}_t$.
+With this exact posterior sample, $\hat{\tau}_t$, we can form posterior samples of any statistic computed using $\hat{\tau}_t$.
 In particular, we are interested in sampling from the posterior distribution of the fitted policy $\pi^*(\cdotspace; \tau)$, which can be computed by finding the fitted policy for the sampled task dataset $\hat{\tau}_t$, i.e., $\pi^*(\cdotspace; \hat{\tau}_t)$.
-Obtaining posterior samples of a best-fitting policy is a common subroutine used in Bayesian decision-making algorithms \cite{kaufmann2012bayesian, russo2018learning, ryzhov2012knowledge}.
-Thus, the posterior sampling via generation easily integrates with these existing contextual bandit algorithms.
+Posterior sampling of a best-fitting policy is a common subroutine used in Bayesian decision-making algorithms \citep{kaufmann2012bayesian, russo2018learning, ryzhov2012knowledge}.
+Thus, our posterior sampling approach can easily integrate with these existing Bayesian algorithms.

 In this work, we focus on Thompson sampling \citep{russo2016information,thompson1933likelihood}, i.e., probability matching, which selects actions according to the posterior probability that they are optimal.
-Thompson sampling can be implemented with a single posterior sample per decision time.
-Specifically, at decision time $t$, after sampling $\hat{\tau}_t$ as in \eqref{eqn:taskPosteriorSample}, Thompson sampling fits the policy $\pi^*(\cdotspace; \hat{\tau}_t)$, and selects the action $A_t \gets \pi^*(X_t; \hat{\tau}_t)$.
+Thompson Sampling (TS) can be implemented with a single posterior sample per decision time.
+In our generative implementation of TS (Algorithm \ref{alg:Thompson}) at decision time $t$, after sampling $\hat{\tau}_t$ as in \eqref{eqn:taskPosteriorSample}, TS fits the policy $\pi^*(\cdotspace; \hat{\tau}_t)$, and selects the action $A_t \gets \pi^*(X_t; \hat{\tau}_t)$.
 See Figure \ref{fig:fitted-policy} for a depiction.
-Under this generative version of Thompson sampling, the polices in $\Pi^*$ that are optimal under some likely generation of $\hat{\tau}_t$ have a chance of being selected.
-Once no plausible sample of missing outcome $\hat{\tau}_t$ could result in an action being optimal, it is essentially written off.
-See Algorithm \ref{alg:Thompson} for pseudocode for Thompson sampling via generation.
+Our algorithm generalizes TS by replacing the true reward-maximizing policy with a best-fitting policy under a given policy class $\Pi$.
+A more "standard" TS algorithm is recovered when the best-fitting policy is correctly specified.
+See the discussion below display \eqref{eqn:regretContext} for more on the best-fitting policy.